ChrstphrHll/npc_gen/students/Kaeli Khiiral.md

 ### Description
 - Triton Wizard from Whyndiem
 - 7th year Assault student in Fiesn
-- short straight black hair that's messy, Brown eyes, and Pale Gray skin
+- shoulder length wavy white hair that's put up, Brown eyes, and Pale Gray skin
 - Is Winning and Meretricious, and has Reciprocity as their ideal

 ### Organizations